 Below is a breakdown of how exactly advertising with Snapchat works and some of the most cost-effective parts of their advertising platform.

-Stylistically, Snapchat breaks its ad system down into three general applications – world lenses, face lenses, and face and world lenses.
+Stylistically, Snapchat breaks its ad system down into three general applications – world lenses, face lenses, and face & world lenses.
 World lenses are taken with the front facing camera.
 Face lenses are taken with the rear-facing camera, AKA the selfie swivel.
 Face and world lenses allow for totally unique experiences on both the front and rear-facing camera.

 World and face lenses offer distinct opportunities for advertisers.
-We’ve written a little about this before – so make sure to check out why Snapchat was one of Gatorade’s big advertising wins during the Super Bowl.
+We’ve written about this before – so make sure to check out why Snapchat was one of Gatorade’s big advertising wins during the Super Bowl.